-The Daily Crime and Fire Log for the most current sixty days is available for viewing during regular business at the University Police and Public Safety building or online at https://police.psu.edu/daily-crime-log when available.
+The Daily Crime and Fire Log for the most current sixty days is available for viewing during regular business hours in the lobby of the University Police and Public Safety building or online at https://police.psu.edu/daily-crime-log when available.
 Any portion of the Daily Crime and Fire Log for incidents older than 60 days will be made available for public inspection within two business days of a request.